 Number of staff

-The programme aims to promote a clear understanding of climate change impacts and vulnerability in Hungary; encourage actions to improve climate resilience at local level; raise awareness of climate change impacts; and share examples of replicable projects that contribute to reducing the impacts of climate change.
-It contributes to establishing a system that will:
+The programme aimed to promote a clear understanding of climate change impacts and vulnerability in Hungary; encourage actions to improve climate resilience at local level; raise awareness of climate change impacts; and share examples of replicable projects that contribute to reducing the impacts of climate change.
+It contributed to establishing a system to:

 - provide a sound basis for identifying adaptation options at different levels in Hungary;